oracle-quickstart/oci-datastax/README.md

 ![](./img/terraform_apply.png)
 * The time taken to deploy the default DSE cluster configuraiton is roughly 20 minutes long.
 Once complete, you can point your browser at http://<OpsCenter_URL> to access DataStax Enterprise OpsCenter to start managing your DSE cluster.
 ![](./img/opsc_dashboard.png)
 * You can also SSH into the any of the DSE nodes using this command: `% ssh -i <path to your SSH private key> opc@<IP address of a DSE node>`.
-You can locate the IP address of your DSE node in Oracle BMC Console's Compute>>Instances>>Instance Details screen.
+You can locate the IP address of your DSE node in OCI Console's Compute>>Instances>>Instance Details screen.
 ![](./img/dse_ip.png)
 * Similarly, you can cqlsh into your DSE nodes using `% cqlsh <IP address of a DSE node> -u cassandra -p <Cassandra_DB_User_Password>`.
 * When you no longer need the DSE cluster, you can run `% terraform destroy` and follow on-screen instructions to de-provision your DSE cluster.